deadlyvipers/dojo_rules/introduction.md

 Hello Dojo, my name is Teagan!
-My favorite path is Git, of course
+My new favorite path is JavaScript, I suppose.